+Aus33.1

-Aus33.1 In respect of not-for-profit entities, a deferred tax asset will not arise on a non-taxable government grant relating to an asset.
-Under AASB 1004 Contributions, a not-for-profit entity accounts for the receipt of non-taxable government grants as income rather than as deferred income when those grants are controlled by the entity.
-As such, a temporary difference does not arise.
+In respect of not-for-profit entities, a deferred tax asset will not arise on a non-taxable government grant relating to an asset.
+For example, under AASB 1058 Income of Not-for-Profit Entities, where a not-for-profit entity accounts for the receipt of non-taxable government grants as income rather than as deferred income, a temporary difference does not arise.